 Traditionally, spinal surgeries have been performed as “open back” procedures where a large incision through the muscle is necessary to gain access to the spine and perform the procedure.

 The Latest Technology

-Cutting edge spinal instrumentation has made it possible to use laparoscopic techniques which use small incisions far from the actual site of the injury to accomplish a repair.
-“Mini-open” surgeries also prove less invasive than traditional approaches while still allowing doctors access and visibility to the surgical site and accomplishing positive results.
+Cutting-edge spinal instrumentation has made it possible to use laparoscopic techniques, which use small incisions far from the actual site of the injury to accomplish a repair.
+“Mini-open” surgeries also prove less invasive than traditional approaches while still allowing doctors access and visibility to the surgical site and achieving positive results.